eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 There were nearly 190,000 voters in this election, according to [ranked.vote](https://ranked.vote/report/us/ak/2022/08/cd){:target="_blank"}.
 Over 33,000 voters ranked Palin first and Begich second, while over 20,000 voters ranked Palin first and no other candidate second.
 If less than 3,000 of those Palin first and Begich second voters had instead ranked Begich first and Palin second, then Begich would have won the ranked-choice tabulation.

 RCV was short-sighted, and interpreted the clear expressed preference of "I would take Palin over Peltola *and* Begich over Peltola" in a way that ultimately led to the election of Peltola directly.
 This is *not* a faithful treatment of the voters' expressed preferences.
+Particularly because a clear majority of *all ballots cast* had voters expressing a preference of Begich over Palin.

 However, what Condorcetists often neglect to mention is that because so many voters who ranked Palin first did not rank a second choice, we *technically* have no idea how they would vote in a Begich vs. Peltola head-to-head matchup.
-While out of all voters who did express a preference between Begich and Peltola, a majority preferred Begich, this was not a majority of all voters who cast a ballot, but rather approximately 46%.
+While out of all voters *who did express a preference* between Begich and Peltola, a majority preferred Begich, this was not a majority *of all voters who cast a ballot*, but rather approximately 46% of all voters who cast a ballot.
 We report the number as 52.5% of voters who expressed a preference between Begich and Peltola preferred Begich, but it's *not* 52.5% of all voters.

 Therefore, we cannot be certain that Begich was the true Condorcet winner, because if all of the unaccounted for votes had gone entirely to Peltola in a head-to-head matchup against Begich, then Begich would not have defeated Peltola.
 This is exceptionally unlikely, but because we did not collect that information, we cannot be 100% certain.